colinligertwood/notebook/chocolate-chip-cookies.md

 **Notes**

 - Make in advance and let rest in the fridge for up to three days before baking.
-The cookies will get better and better the longer you way.
+The cookies will get better and better the longer you wait.